-What is a Breach of an Employment Agreement in New York?
+What is a Breach of an Employment Agreement in White Plains?

 Once an employment contract is signed, a breach of the terms in the contract by either party can be grounds for a lawsuit.
 However, despite the existence of a legal and enforceable contract, employers sometimes terminate an executive’s employment before the end of the term, and in violation of the employment agreement, refuse to pay the severance and other benefits that are promised if a termination occurs prior to the end of the term.
 At this point, an experienced breach of employment agreement lawyer may be needed to enforce the executive’s legal rights under the employment agreement.